Wesley Chan: Career

 In 2009, still at Google, Chan moved into the field of venture capital, as one of the founding General Partners at Google Ventures.
 He led investments in and sat on the Board of Directors of software and enterprise startups, and biotech firms, including Gusto, Plaid, RobinHood, Vungle (exited to BlackStone), AngelList, iPierian (exited to Bristol Myers-Squibb), Dialpad, The Climate Corporation (exited to Monsanto), Parse (exited to Facebook), and Optimizely.

 In January 2014, Chan stepped down as a General Partner and became an entrepreneur-in-residence (EIR), allowing him to examine the possibility of starting his own venture capital firm.
 In December 2014, he moved to Felicis Ventures, becoming a Managing Director and co-managing that fund with Aydin Senkut, whom he met when they were both early employees at Google.
 While at Felicis, Wesley invested in and sat on the board of directors of several "unicorn" startups, including Canva, Guild Education, and Culture Amp.
 He also led investments in Gusto, Flexport, Ring (exited to Amazon.com), Orca Bio, Astranis, and HyperScience.

-From 2017 to 2019, Chan served as an Industrial Advisor to private equity firm EQT Partners, and was a member of the Board of Directors for FocusVision, Inc., which EQT held a position in.
+From 2017 to 2019, Chan served as an Industrial Advisor to private equity firm EQT AB, and was a member of the Board of Directors for FocusVision, Inc., which EQT held a position in.

 In January 2022, Chan left Felicis to co-found his own venture firm FPV with Pegah Ebrahimi, former COO of Morgan Stanley.
 The firm invests in early-stage life sciences and technology startups.
 Chan met Ebrahimi while students at MIT and were in the same dorm together.
 The firm raised $450M in its debut fund primarily from investors which were mission-driven charities, universities, and foundations, including the Wallace Foundation.